KAMISENHEIMER/DnDOrigins/README.md

-# AritificerSMPOrigins
+# DnDOrigins
-A collection of D&amp;D inspired origins for the Artificer SMP.
-The current list of origins are as follows: Dragonborn, Dwarf, Elf, Tiefling, Kobold, Goliath, Variant Human, and Warforged.
+A Dungeons and Dragons inspired expansion for the Minecraft Origins mod.
+Forked from [ArtificerSMPOrigins](https://github.com/JaredWood-Dev/AritificerSMPOrigins) by JaredWood-Dev and KAMISENHEIMER,
+to create a more focused experience, centered on the base 10 DnD species.

-## Usage
+## Setup
-The following section desacribes how to use the files presented here based on the type.
-### Datapack
-This is a Minecraft Datapack.
-In order to install this pack create a minecraft world.
-Then locate the world in the 'saves' folder of the Minecraft installation.
-Once there extract the ZIP file to the 'datapacks' folder inside of the world folder.
-In-game run the `datapacks enable "artificersmporigins"` command to enable the datapack.
+1. Extract the ZIP file to the 'datapacks' folder inside the world folder.

-### Mod
-The mod is currently not yet implemented.
+2. In-game run `datapacks enable "artificersmporigins"`.